tkozzer/sleepstack/_docs/user-guide.md

 12. Troubleshooting
    - **Headphones only**: binaural beats don't work on laptop speakers; you need stereo headphones.
    - If ambience is mono, the mixer duplicates it to L/R—this is expected.
-   - If you get 'file not found' for campfire clips, confirm they exist at `sounds/ambient/campfire/` and are 48 kHz WAVs.
+   - If you get 'file not found' for campfire clips, confirm they exist at `assets/ambience/campfire/` and are 48 kHz WAVs.
    - "Sample rate mismatch" error: regenerate or resample so both files match (recommend 48000 Hz).
-   - "Binaural must be stereo": ensure you generated the bed with `make_binaural.py` and haven't converted it to mono.
+   - "Binaural must be stereo": ensure you generated the bed with `sleepstack` and haven't converted it to mono.
    - The mix feels boomy: reduce ambience level by 2–4 dB or use a gentle low-shelf/HPF on ambience in your DAW.
    - If the bed fights your voice, try **airy** first or raise **carrier** 20–40 Hz.
    - If the mix is silent, check your output levels: try `--binaural-db -12 --ambience-db -18`.